 And even though it’s probably better than the alternative system, where once upon a time every town set its clock to noon when the sun was at its highest and integration be damned, the standardisation of time zones has resulted in some very strange side-effects.

-The third-largest country in the world, China sprawls across the Asian continent, spanning a sixth of the world’s breadth from the 75 degrees to almost 135 degrees west, by longitude.
+The third-largest country in the world, China sprawls across the Asian continent, spanning a sixth of the world’s breadth.
 When the sun rises on the longest day in the far eastern city of Jiamusi, it’s 7:24pm in the UK, but when it rises in the far west, in Kashgar, it’s 11:29pm.

-In fact, it’s so illogical that half of the city of Urumqi, in eastern China, uses its own unofficial time zone, while the other runs a working day from 11pm-7pm to account for out of kilter day inflicted by Beijing.
-Which is incredibly complicated – as Apple learnt when a iOS update silently put all users onto the local unofficial time zone, meaning many people’s alarms went off two hours later than they were expecting.
+In fact, it’s so illogical that Urumqi’s time zone is unofficially split in two.
+One half of the city in Western China uses its own unofficial time zone, while the other runs a working day from 11pm-7pm to account for out of kilter day inflicted by Beijing.
+That, unsurprisingly, is incredibly complicated – as Apple learnt when an iOS update silently put all users onto the local unofficial time zone, meaning many people’s alarms went off two hours later than they were expecting.

-Pleasingly, though, the uniform time zone means that if you can negotiate the Tibetan Plateau and the Himalayas, you can cross over into Afghanistan and set your clock back three and a half hours – the biggest land border time-zone change on the planet.
-More on that later.
+Pleasingly, though, the country’s uniform time zone means that if you can negotiate the Tibetan Plateau and the Himalayas, you can cross over into Afghanistan and set your clock back three and a half hours – the biggest land border time-zone change on the planet.

-Greenland is another fairly big place (though its position in the far north of most map projections makes it look bigger than it really is).
-It’s not made the same mistakes as China.
+Greenland is another fairly big place, but it has not made the same mistakes as China.

 If anything, in fact, goes rather too far the other way.
 Almost all of Greenland runs on GMT-3, putting it four hours behind its parent nation, Denmark; but a few tiny corners insist on having things their own way.

-Meanwhile, Greenland’s 18th-largest city of Ittoqqortoormiit (yes, really), runs on GMT-1 along with pretty much nobody except the Azores and Cape Verde.
+Meanwhile, Greenland’s 18th-largest city of Ittoqqortoormiit runs on GMT-1 along with pretty much nobody except the Azores and Cape Verde.

 Staying in a similar geographic locale, the Newfoundlanders decided to screw up the orderliness of Canada’s time zones.
 The bulk of the country makes things simple enough, running from GMT-4 in the east, through GMT-5 in Toronto and Québec, GMT-6 in Winnipeg, GMT-7 in Edmonton to GMT-8 in Vancouver in the west.

 That’s basically because Newfoundland was a separate colony when time zones became a thing, so it had the right to establish its own time zone.
 About a hundred years later in 1963, when it had been subsumed into the independent nation of Canada, the provincial government tried to click it back into sync with the rest of the Atlantic region of Canada.
-The move was basically thwarted by a bunch of time NIMBYs.
-The state of you, Newfoundland.
+But the move was thwarted by locals.

-Though in fairness the 6,080 people of St Pierre and Miquelon, a hang-on dribble of islands from the days of the French Empire, stubbornly sticks to GMT-3 even though the nearest functioning place that uses it is… Brazil.
+Though, in fairness, the 6,080 people of St Pierre and Miquelon, a hang-on dribble of islands from the days of the French Empire, stubbornly sticks to GMT-3 even though the nearest major place that uses it is Brazil.

 This brings us to the main cluster of countries where somebody decided it was vaguely acceptable to sit half an hour out of kilter with the rest of the world.

-The reasons for all of these aren’t entirely clear, although, given the heavy involvement of the British Empire and its tendrils in the region, it’s highly likely that it’s all our fault.
+The reasons for all of these aren’t entirely clear, but the heavy involvement of the British Empire in the region might have something to do with it.

-Indeed, India’s standardised time zone, though half an hour short of being sane, isn’t as mad as it used to be before it became independent.
-During the Raj, the colony operated three main times: Bombay Time, at GMT+4:51 (yes); Madras Time, at GMT+5:21 (I know); and Calcutta Time, at GMT+5:54 (I’m not even making this up).
+Indeed, India’s standardised time, though half an hour short of being the norm, isn’t as unusual a time zone as it used to be before it became independent.
+During the Raj, the colony operated three main times: Bombay Time, at GMT+4:51; Madras Time, at GMT+5:21; and Calcutta Time, at GMT+5:54.

-Oh, and then there’s North Korea, which runs on GMT+8½, but that doesn’t particularly matter because nobody likes them anyway.
+Oh, and then there’s North Korea, which runs on GMT+8½, but there are far bigger issues to worry about there.

-Perhaps the most screwed up entire nation in time terms is Nepal, which runs GMT+5¾.
+Perhaps the nation with the most unusual time zone is Nepal, which runs GMT+5¾.
 In theory, it’s because mean time in Kathmandu – aka, the approximation across the year of when the sun is at its highest at noon – is 5 hours, 41 minutes and 16 seconds ahead of GMT.

-In essence, the International Date Line is the exact opposite side of the world to the Greenwich Prime Meridian, and is where you stop being ahead of London and start being behind it.
-In other words, in the far east of Russia they’re already starting tomorrow, but Alaska’s only just got going on today.
+In essence, the International Date Line is the exact opposite side of the world to the Greenwich Prime Meridian and is where you stop being ahead of London and start being behind it.
+So, in the far east of Russia they’re already starting tomorrow, but Alaska’s only just got going on today.

-The problem is that although the Pacific Ocean is a handly empty place to dump a line where there are two days, it’s not totally empty, so the line strays a little.
+The problem is that although the Pacific Ocean is a handily empty place to put a line between days, it’s not totally empty, so the line strays a little.